aminajavaid30/Car-Brand-Detector/README.md

 This is a computer vision app leveraging the power of state-of-the-art YOLO algorithm on a custom dataset to detect brands of cars in images.
 The app has been deployed using streamlit.

 ## Dataset
-I downloaded a car brands dataset from Kaggle including images of 19 renowned car brands representing a mix of both high-end and mainstream manufacturers.
+I downloaded a car brands dataset from Kaggle including images of 19 renowned car brands representing a mix of both high-end and mainstream car manufacturers.
 Dataset Link: https://www.kaggle.com/datasets/alirezaatashnejad/over-20-car-brands-dataset

 The dataset contains images of the following car brands: